UCI Adult Dataset or Census Income¶

 // results to the optimizer, evaluating the metrics, etc. (all happens in trainer.TrainStep)

-trainer := train.NewTrainer(backend, ctx, ModelGraph, losses.BinaryCrossentropyLogits,
+trainer := train.NewTrainer(backend, store, Model, loss.BinaryCrossentropyLogits,

-[]metrics.Interface{movingAccuracyMetric}, // trainMetrics
+[]metric.Interface{movingAccuracyMetric}, // trainMetrics

-[]metrics.Interface{meanAccuracyMetric}) // evalMetrics
+[]metric.Interface{meanAccuracyMetric}) // evalMetrics

 // Use standard training loop.